What the Builder Expects in Your Repo 📦

 ⚙️ faable.json Reference

-faable link creates this file at your project root to bind the repo to an app.
+faable deploy link creates this file at your project root to bind the repo to an app.
 All fields are optional:

 {